-I am going to be honest with you- as much as I loved my hikes and outdoor adventures in Sedona- overall, I was not incredibly impressed with their food and bev scene at first.
-After a day out on the trails, many end up searching for a good meal along the walkable downtown stretch on Main Street (aka Uptown Sedona).
+I am going to be honest with you- as much as I loved my hikes and outdoor adventures in Sedona- overall, I was not incredibly impressed with the food and bev scene.
+After a day out on the trails, many end up searching for a good place to eat and drink along the walkable downtown stretch on Main Street (aka Uptown Sedona).
 This tourist district is worth a wander for an ice cream or souvenir, but most of the restaurants lack an authentic feel and are pretty overpriced for mediocre food.

-Instead, I recommend driving to one of these standalone, local dining options that all proved excellent experiences after learning about them from Sedonians I met while hiking.
+Instead, I recommend driving to eat and drink at one of these standalone, local dining options that all proved excellent experiences after learning about them from Sedonians I met while hiking.
 Hang with the locals while taking in their crazy red rock views over a beer or two!

 Here at Sedona’s OG local brewery the staff is friendly, the beer is quality and the kitchen offers way more than standard bar fare.
 The NextVeg Vegan Burger and sweet potato waffle fries washed down with a Farewell Patagonia Amber Ale absolutely hit the spot after a long, hot day of hiking.